hashicorp/terraform-provider-azurerm/website/docs/r/app_service.html.markdown

 * `password` - The password associated with the username, which can be used to publish to this App Service.

 ~> **NOTE:** both `username` and `password` for the `site_credential` block are only exported when `scm_type` is set to `LocalGit`

----

-A `source_control` block exports the following:

-* `repo_url` - URL of the Git repository for this App Service.
-* `branch` - Branch name of the Git repository for this App Service.

 ## Import